 Check for pet ID tags and microchips:

 - Take the animal to be scanned for a microchip.
-Your veterinarian or local shelter likely has a scanner to check for microchips.
-In some communities, the local firehouse may have a scanner.
+Your veterinarian or local animal shelter likely has a scanner to check for microchips.
+In some communities, the local firehouse might have a scanner.
 Also, check the animal’s ears for a tattoo, which is sometimes used as a form of pet identification.

 Reach out for help in your community: